pingcap/docs-cn/reference/configuration/tidb-server/tidb-specific-variables.md

 ### tidb_mem_quota_query

 - Scope: SESSION
-- Default value: 32 GB
+- Default value: 1 GB
 - This variable is used to set the threshold value of memory quota for a query.
 - If the memory quota of a query during execution exceeds the threshold value, TiDB performs the operation designated by the OOMAction option in the configuration file.
+The initial value of this variable is configured by [`mem-quota-query`](/reference/configuration/tidb-server/configuration-file.md#mem-quota-query).

 ### tidb_mem_quota_hashjoin